open-contracting/standard-development-handbook/docs/standard/technical/repository.md

 The standard uses [semantic versioning](http://semver.org/), with versions following the _MAJOR.MINOR.PATCH_ name convention.

-Each deployed (live) minor version of the standard's documentation is built from a branch named after the version, like `1.0`.
-These live branches should be [protected](https://help.github.com/articles/about-protected-branches/).

-For each live branch, there is a branch with a _'-dev'_ suffix serving as a working copy.
-Patch versions may further branch off the dev branch, with work merged into the dev branch before finally being merged into the live branch.
+Each minor version of the standard's documentation is built from a "live" branch named after the version, like `1.0`.
+For each live branch, there is a dev branch with a `-dev` suffix.
+Patch versions may further branch off the dev branch, with work merged into the dev branch before finally being merged into the live branch. [standard.open-contracting.org](https://standard.open-contracting.org/) redirects to (`https://standard.open-contracting.org/latest/en/`), which uses the `latest` branch, which [should be](deployment) the same as the most recent live branch; this makes it possible to link to the latest version of the documentation without specifying the version number.

 Sample branch structure: